I have a PhD and can’t get a job! What’s wrong?

 - Follow interesting people on Twitter, Instagram, or another social platform—especially if they’re local.
 See if they’d be a good fit, and message them!
 Tell them you love their work and you’re curious about what they do.

-4. Ask each of those ten people for advice on how to get hired
+4. Ask those 10 people for advice on how to get hired

 I made a list of informational interview questions you absolutely should ask them when you talk to them!